BoNorling-AI/llm-redteam-notes/README.md

 The goal is to show disciplined red teaming methodology applied to conversational AI systems.

+---

+## Ethics & Responsible Documentation

+This project documents adversarial testing of chat-based language models.

-Raw model outputs containing potentially harmful content are not published for ethical and safety reasons.
-Structured summaries are provided instead.
+Raw outputs that contain potentially harmful or policy-violating content are not published in full.
+Instead, structured summaries are provided that describe behavioral patterns, risk implications, and failure modes.

+The goal of this repository is responsible evaluation of model robustness — not exploit development or dissemination of unsafe content.

+Testing is conducted within publicly accessible interfaces and within legal and ethical boundaries.